ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/slides.md

 > * Reduce reasons to reach for switch
 > * Preserve the good parts of switch

-In the context of the ECMAScript Pattern Matching proposal, the phrases you're asking about refer to the goals and considerations behind the design of the feature.
-Let's break down each part:

 ### **Subsumption:**
 - **Subsumption** in this context means that the new pattern matching feature should encompass or replace the functionality provided by the existing `switch` statement in JavaScript.
 The idea is that pattern matching should be able to do everything `switch` can do, and more, in a more expressive and safer way.
 In other words, pattern matching should make `switch` statements obsolete or less necessary, because it can "subsume" the role of `switch`.